hsf-training/analysis-essentials/git/09-pullrequests.md

 ## Fork the original project repository

-The first step when collaborating to a project is to create a so-called **fork** of the remote repository.
-A "fork" is a remote clone of the remote repository, under your account.
+The first step when collaborating to a project is to create a **fork** of the remote repository.
 Let's see exactly what it means with an example.

-Connect to our dummy test repository using a Web browser:
+Connect to our example repository using a Web browser:

 > https://gitlab.cern.ch/starter-kit-scratch/starter-kit-example

-and click on the Fork button:
+and click on the "Fork" button:

 ![Fork a GitLab repository](fig/gitlab-pr-fork.png)

-If you have played already with GitLab groups you might have several fork destinations, just select your user:
+If you have played already with GitLab groups you might have several fork destinations, if so, just select your user:

 ![Select fork destination](fig/gitlab-pr-wheretofork.png)